 HERE'S HOW WE'RE DOING IT

 Through renewable energy production, we offset 66% of the electricity we consume.
-And every year we get closer to our zero-waste goal—last year, 92% of our total waste was diverted from landfills.
-But it’s our employee participation that we really love to see.
+We're getting closer to our zero-waste goal — over the past five years, we've diverted more than 83% of our total waste from landfills.
+But it's our employee participation that we really love to see.
 Our sustainability team takes pride in organizing efforts like our annual Kickapoo River clean up, training sessions, recycling programs and educational workshops on ways we can be more sustainable in our every day lives.

 We make our own biofuel.